ai-se/andre-motta/meeting.md

 Now the code is doing hard selections and pruning the tree to select a singular leaf by the end of the search.
 The number of comparisons in a singular question will now vary and we select the minimum number of questions whenever possible in order to be able to prune the tree.
 This would also theoretically make it so that currently in this deterministic system the minimum number of questions we ask is `root(n)` where `n` is the number of configurations.
 The maximum theoretical number of questions becomes `n` for a problem with `n` features and `n` configurations.
 This would be very unlikely however.
-Since we are able to generate configurations to a defined number so that `configurations > features` and also `root(configurations) < features`.
+Since we are able to generate configurations to a defined number so that:
+* `configurations > features`
+* `root(configurations) < features`.

 At the end we will have selected a leaf node with `root(n)` items.
 We run an optimizer (PSO or even PyGMO) on those items to select the best configuration given the defined goals.